-Academic honesty is highly valued.
-Metropolitan State University's position regarding academic honesty is found in the Academic Integrity Policy and Procedures, #2190 and #219 and is provided to students on the University Website and in course syllabi.
+9.1 Academic honesty is highly valued.
+Metro State University's position regarding academic honesty is found in the Academic Integrity Policy and Procedures, #2190 and #219 and is provided to students on the University website and in course syllabi.
 Students are expected to uphold student integrity and standards when fulfilling program requirements and assignments.
+Violations of academic honesty include, but are not limited to, cheating, plagiarism, and providing false information to faculty, staff, or clinical preceptors.
 Allegations of plagiarism or other forms of academic dishonesty are subject to investigation and sanctions under the University Student Academic Integrity Policy and Procedures, #2190 and #219, respectively.